 I just reorganized my freezer using plastic bins.
 It’s great and really easy to find what I need.
 I marked them “Beef,” “Chicken” and “Pork.”
 This has really helped me to know what I already have in the freezer so I can shop more carefully.
 Leslie Wilson – Jacksonville, FL

-If you’re looking for more options for cooking beef, check out our Beef recipes super page here.
+If you’re looking for more options for cooking beef, check out these pages:

 We have several of our favorite recipes in the recipe section of our website here.